georgematheos/vs-app-backend/api.md

 Prevents a user from attempting to add the user who issues this command to their approved visitors list.
 This restriction can be removed by the user who creates it.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the user specified by `:blockerUsername` in the URL.
+Also note that the blocker must be a student, and the blockee must be a boarding student.

 ##### Feathers command:
 ```javascript